Download the PTACC One-pager

 What are the Pathways?

 PTACC endorses all of these pathways and encourages communities to explore the approaches that best meet their needs.
 PTACC encourages availability of as many pathways as possible to maximize diversion opportunities and connection to treatment, recovery support, and community services.
-For more information on the five pathways and examples of programs that use these pathways, take a look at the PTACC Pathways Visual.
+For more information on the six pathways and examples of programs that use these pathways, take a look at the PTACC 6 Deflection Pathways Visual.